gwdg/ssgoe2017/README.md

 ## S22 Organization & Data Exploration 14:00 -- 15:30

 In this part we'll talk about how to better organize a project.
+Your first (practical) task is to follow the instructions from the Organization Exercise 01.

 - The slides would be later available [here]()
 - Organization Exercise 01 [html](notebooks/02_organization_exercise_01.html) / [ipynb](notebooks/02_organization_exercise_01.ipynb)